Capitalism as Religion: The god of money, the god of capital

 Simmel, in The Philosophy of Money (1900), analyzes how money penetrates all spheres of life, rationalizes society, and assumes the functions of religion: uniting the material and spiritual, subsuming space, time, and value itself.
 For Simmel, capitalism deepens social divisions, while for Benjamin, it re-sacralizes money in a cultic framework.
 Keynes, without knowledge of Benjamin, similarly wrote that money offers security against the future, thus fulfilling a religious role.

-He warned that its idolatry—notably through "liquidity preference"—leads to speculation, high interest rates, and unemployment (González Faus).
+He warned that its idolatry—notably through "liquidity preference"—leads to speculation, high interest rates, and unemployment.